-House Dems, launching Trump probes, request slew of White House documents
+House Dems launch expansive Trump probe with slew of document requests

-House Democrats opened a huge new avenue Monday in their investigations into President Trump, as the chairman of the Judiciary Committee began firing off document requests to dozens of figures from the president's administration, family and business.
+House Democrats opened a huge new avenue Monday in their investigations into President Trump, with the chairman of the Judiciary Committee firing off document requests to dozens of figures from the president's administration, family and business.

+Chairman Jerry Nadler, D-N.Y., said Monday the committee served document requests to 81 agencies, entities and individuals, as part of a new probe into "alleged obstruction of justice, public corruption, and other abuses of power by President Trump."

+NADLER ANNOUNCES SWEEPING DOCUMENT REQUESTS, SAYS TRUMP OBSTRUCTED JUSTICE

-The White House confirmed Monday it had received a letter from Chairman Jerry Nadler, D-N.Y., pertaining to his pursuit of documents related to potential obstruction of justice and corruption.
+The White House confirmed Monday it had received a letter from Nadler.

-“The House Judiciary Committee’s letter has been received by the White House,” Press Secretary Sarah Sanders said in a Monday statement.
+“The House Judiciary Committee’s letter has been received by the White House,” Press Secretary Sarah Sanders said in a statement.
 “The Counsel’s Office and relevant White House officials will review it and respond at the appropriate time.”

-NADLER ANNOUNCES SWEEPING DOCUMENT REQUESTS, SAYS TRUMP OBSTRUCTED JUSTICE

-The White House did not detail the specific requests, but they come on the heels of former Trump lawyer Michael Cohen's dramatic House testimony last week in which raised questions about the president's personal finances, his charity and more even as he testified he had no evidence of collusion with Russia.
+The requests come on the heels of former Trump lawyer Michael Cohen's dramatic House testimony last week in which he raised questions about the president's personal finances, his charity and more even as he testified he had no evidence of collusion with Russia.

 Nadler, who would oversee any impeachment proceedings against Trump, on Sunday first announced the document requests and said the goal of the probe was "to present the case to the American people about obstruction of justice, corruption and abuse of power" within the Trump administration.